 Lipid bilayers consisting of 50:50 DOPC and DPPC were deposited on mica and imaged in water using blueDrive photothermal excitation and tapping mode on a Cypher S AFM.
 Image size 3 µm.

-DNA sample molecules on mica, in buffer.
+DNA molecule on mica, in buffer.
 Acquired in tapping mode on a Jupiter XR using blueDrive.
 Image size: 500 nm.

 DNA molecule on mica, in buffer.
 Red arrows show the spacing between three turns of the DNA helix; the green and gold arrows indicate the major and minor grooves, respectively.
 Acquired in tapping mode on Cypher ES using blueDrive.
 Image size: 65 nm.

-Unlike the shifting forest of peaks produced by piezoelectric excitation, the photothermal drive response remains constant with time irrespective of the fluid volume.
-This enables uninterrupted imaging for the entire length of experiments, even during continuous fluid perfusion such as the calcite screw dislocation experiment shown below.
+Capturing nanoscale dynamic processes can be difficult because imaging needs to remain stable over a long period, sometimes under challenging conditions that include temperature changes and fluid perfusion.
+Unlike the shifting forest of peaks produced by piezoacoustic excitation, the photothermal drive response remains constant with time irrespective of the fluid volume and temperature changes.
+This enables uninterrupted imaging for the entire length of experiments, even during continuous fluid perfusion, as shown in the calcite screw dislocation experiment below.

 Nanomechanical map of a multilayer polymer composite viewed in cross section.
 Elastic modulus measurement is shown overlaid on a topography image: polyethylene terephthalate (green), polyethylene (blue), and ethylene vinyl alcohol (yellow).
 Acquired in AM-FM Viscoelastic Mapping mode on the Cypher S using blueDrive.
 Image size: 9 μm.